OPTIMALSYSTEMS/enaio-webclient-demo-dashlet/README.md

 ## Abstraction Library for Dashlet Communication (new)

 Abstraction Library is a critical component of this project designed to facilitate seamless communication between the dashlet and both the enaio® webclient and enaio® richclient.
-This library which is an npm package can be downloaded and installed from [here](https://www.npmjs.com/package/@enaio-client/communication-library), serves as a fundamental link to enhance interaction between the dashlet and the enaio® platforms.
+This library, available as an npm package accessible [here](https://www.npmjs.com/package/@enaio-client/communication-library), serves as a foundational bridge, enhancing interaction between the dashlet and the enaio® platforms.

 ### Purpose

 The Abstraction Library is primarily intended to simplify and streamline the process of communication between the dashlet  and both the enaio® webclient and enaio® richclient.
 By adopting this library, the integration of the dashlet into both platforms becomes a cohesive and straightforward endeavor, all while maintaining a unified codebase.

-### Features

-- **Enhanced Interaction**: The Abstraction Library acts as an intermediary layer that facilitates smooth and effective communication between the dashlet and the enaio® platforms.
-This ensures that the dashlet can effortlessly harness the capabilities of both the enaio® webclient and enaio® richclient.

-- **Unified Experience**: By incorporating this library, you ensure a consistent user experience for your dashlet, regardless of whether it's used within the enaio® webclient or enaio® richclient.
-This uniformity minimizes disparities and provides a cohesive interface across platforms.

-### Usage

-To fully leverage the capabilities of this library, we strongly recommend integrating it into all your dashlet implementations.
-Doing so offers the following advantages:

-1. **Simplified Integration**: The Abstraction Library abstracts the intricacies of communication, significantly reducing the complexity of integrating your dashlet into both the enaio® webclient and enaio® richclient.

-2. **Enhanced Compatibility**: Adopting the library ensures smooth compatibility between the dashlet and both the enaio® webclient and enaio® richclient, mitigating potential compatibility challenges.

-### Location

-Locate the Abstraction Library [here](https://www.npmjs.com/package/@enaio-client/communication-library).
-Its organized structure makes it easily accessible for integration into your dashlet's codebase and for effortless updates in the future.

 ## Events